midhun98/Python-Basics/README.md

 Some python basics concepts for interview
-Also Contains solutions for the leetcode problems that i solved
+Also Contains solutions for the leetcode problems that i solved.